Pistonite/botw-ist/packages/manual/src/user/syntax.md

 hold 2 apples; drop
 ```

-In general, the syntax is case sensitive.
+In general, the syntax is case-sensitive.
 Although some features like item search is case-insensitive,
 it's recommended to keep everything lower-case, unless upper-case is needed (for example
 when specifying actor name or GDT flag name).